rust-bitcoin/rust-bitcoin/README.md

 ### Support for 16-bit pointer sizes

-16-bit pointer sizes are not supported and we can't promise they will be.
+16-bit pointer sizes are not supported, and we can't promise they will be.
 If you care about them please let us know, so we can know how large the interest is and possibly decide to support them.

 ### Semver compliance